nickdrummond/star-wars-ontology/readme.txt

 * All members of Rogue One were killed at Scariff

-BoS killingOf Rogue_One (can be interpreted as killing of all members of the group) memberOf o diedIn -> diedIn (really slows reasoner down??)
-This works, but why is Jyn missed out?
-Its fine if we assert she is a member of Rogue One, but not if we infer it from: hadRole some (Fighter and (inOrganisation value Rogue_One)) which does correctly infer the memberOf
+BoS killingOf Rogue_One (can be interpreted as killing of all members of the group) memberOf o diedIn -> diedIn (really slows reasoner down AND must remove "diedIn disjoint survived") This works, but why is Jyn missed out?
+Its fine if we assert she is a member of Rogue One, but not if we infer it from: hadRole some (Fighter and (inOrganisation value Rogue_One)) which does correctly infer the memberOf Is it worth it or just enumerate the members?

+* If we add an allDifferent (and remove Darths/Rens) what else can we assert / query?
+For a start, it grinds the reasoner to a halt

 * Homeworld for each species